Import Eclipse Workspace

 To import an Eclipse workspace into IntelliJ IDEA

-- Start importing an Eclipse workspace into IntelliJ IDEA as described in Importing Eclipse Projects into IntelliJ IDEA.
+- Start importing an Eclipse workspace into IntelliJ IDEA as described in Importing Eclipse Project to IntelliJ IDEA.

 - Clear the Link created IntelliJ IDEA modules to Eclipse project files check box.
 Osmorc changes the dependencies between the modules created from the Eclipse projects in order to make them match the bundle dependencies expressed in the manifest files.
 Linking IntelliJ IDEA modules with Eclipse project files would result in unnecessary dependencies being introduced into the project files.